NickGentryBJJ/LuvSikReact/README.md

 # Welcome To LuvSikAngel!

-### Optimized code base for an up and coming bands webpage.
+### [LuvSikAngel.com](https://luvsikangel.com), is a dynamic web application showcasing the latest updates and events for the band LuvSikAngel.
+Originally built using JavaScript, this project has undergone significant enhancements and refactoring, gradually incorporating TypeScript for improved type safety and maintainability.
+With each iteration, new features and optimizations have been introduced, reflecting a commitment to delivering an exceptional user experience and staying at the forefront of web development technologies.
+Dive in to explore the journey of LuvSikAngel, where music meets innovation.Optimized code base for an up and coming bands webpage.
 #### Feel free to check out the live site!
 [LuvSikAngel.com](https://luvsikangel.com)

 ## Currently Under Construction!